Skip to main content

 Why does my child have a seat assignment?

-Seat assignments are a positive way for the ride to be consistent and safe.
-It helps the driver with discipline issues, personality conflicts among students, and also helps with learning each student's name.
-Each year, our elementary aged students are given an assigned seat.
-All K-12 students will have an assigned seat on their bus.
+Seat assignments keep the ride consistent and safe.
+It helps with efficient loading, discipline issues, personality conflicts among students, and also helps with learning each student's name.
+All K-5 students will have an assigned seat on their bus.
 Seats at the secondary level are assigned at the driver's discretion to avoid behavioral issues and driver distraction.

 Can my child ride home with a classmate on a different bus?